 Be open with the people who matter most about your goals.
 True friends will support you.
 It’s also okay to politely decline invitations to events that feel too challenging, especially in the beginning.
 Surrounding yourself with people who respect your choices is key.
 Finding a supportive group, like the one within the Reframe app, can also provide a sense of community and encouragement from others on a similar path.

-Second Law: Make It Unattractive
+Second Law of Breaking a Habit: Make It Unattractive

 The second law of behavior change is all about mindset.
 If your brain links alcohol with pleasure, relaxation, and fun, you’ll always feel a pull toward it.
 To break the habit, you need to reframe that association.
 This means consciously focusing on the downsides of drinking and, just as importantly, highlighting the benefits of not drinking.
 It’s not about shaming yourself or dwelling on past mistakes.
 Instead, it’s about being honest about the true impact of alcohol so you can make it seem less appealing to your brain.
 By shifting your perspective, you can reduce the craving before it even starts.